 In 2020, last mile delivery will continue to transform, perhaps in ways unimaginable.
-However, here are a few trends that we expect will continue to shape the delivery logistics landscape for last-mile:
+However, here are a few trends that we expect will continue to shape the delivery logistics landscape for last mile:

-More Disruptive Delivery SLAs to follow
+1) More disruptive delivery SLAs to follow

 Demand for speedy deliveries has brought a lot of disruption in the way demands are being fulfilled.
-Delivery disruption has led to the emergence of same day delivery, next-day delivery, 2-4 hour delivery as well as hyperlocal delivery.
+Delivery disruption has led to the emergence of same-day delivery, next-day delivery, 2-4 hour delivery as well as hyperlocal delivery.
 Free and fast shipping is a hot trend picking up with customers.
 Reportedly, same-day delivery will reach a 25-percent market share by 2025.

 How Dista helped a pizza chain to fulfil its SLAs and scale up delivery operations.
 Read the complete success story.

-Customers are spoilt for choice with shorter delivery windows and this trend will continue in the last-mile space, especially in the ecommerce segment.
-Consumers, primarily millennials, are willing to pay upto 30% premium or more for same-day delivery, reports McKinsey & Company, with an overwhelming majority willing to pay extra for guaranteed delivery.
+Customers are spoilt for choice with shorter delivery windows, and this trend will continue in the last mile space, especially in the e-commerce segment.
+Consumers, primarily millennials, are willing to pay up to 30% premium or more for same-day delivery, reports McKinsey & Company, with an overwhelming majority willing to pay extra for guaranteed delivery.
 This clearly indicates that companies will need to work around this very important insight.

 Your customers want all the information about their package and they want it now.
-So delivery fulfilment will see a more structured approach to drive efficiency and speed.
+So delivery fulfillment will see a more structured approach to drive efficiency and speed.
 Delayed or missed deliveries will jeopardize customer experience resulting in loss of business.

 82% of customers say they are more likely or much more likely to purchase from a brand with multiple delivery options.
 Seamless connectivity will drive the last mile delivery as customers want the flexibility to place and review their orders across devices, channels and platforms.

-Intelligence and Analytics will see a spurt
+4) Intelligence and analytics will see a spurt

 Make way for intelligent last mile delivery operations.
 We have already seen an increasing spurt of advanced technology in the delivery industry.
 IoT based connectivity ensures tracking appliances are connected at all times, even offering offline connectivity.
-Intelligent scheduling uses advanced algorithms for matching the right task with rightly skilled delivery executive.
+Intelligent scheduling uses advanced algorithms for matching the right task with a rightly skilled delivery executive.
 Real-time tracking and route optimization creates an efficient eco-system to plan for accurate ETAs and meet delivery SLAs.

 Customer data points across the delivery lifecycle are constantly being evaluated with analytics tools to present detailed dashboard reports providing a review of delivery performance.
 Delivery automation is going to become more intelligent to make last mile deliveries more predictive, which opens up a huge opportunity for cross-selling, and eventually, more business revenue.

-Pushing the mandate for Sustainable Deliveries
+7) Pushing the mandate for sustainable deliveries

 Given the evolution of last mile, logistics and warehouse models will also see a significant transformation in way they handle deliveries.
 With customers demanding speedy deliveries, the logistics part will have to be worked around to meet the needs.

-Hyperlocal is another delivery model coming up to the front, where the focus is on sourcing and delivering from local vendors, to meet the shorter delivery windows.
+Hyperlocal is another delivery model coming up to the front, where the focus is on sourcing and delivering from local vendors to meet the shorter delivery windows.
 This will see consolidation and integration between several logistics and third party fleet operators to sync up in the race to provide the most effective delivery channel.